Elodie Laine

 We are hiring!

-We are looking for highly talented and motivated Post-doctoral fellows, with backgrounds in applied mathematics, machine learning, algorithms for high-throughput sequencing data, structural bioinformatics and evolutionary biology.
+We are looking for highly talented and motivated PhDs and Post-doctoral fellows, with backgrounds in applied mathematics, machine learning, algorithms for high-throughput sequencing data, structural bioinformatics and evolutionary biology.

 Get in touch!Publications